Shawn Haoxiang Yang

 About me

-I am a first-year PhD neuroscience rotation student at Johns Hopkins University.
+I am a second-year neuroscience PhD student at Johns Hopkins University in Blackshaw lab.
 I received my Bachelor’s degree in Computer Science from Turing Class, Peking University and Master’s degree in Electrical and Computer Engineering at Carnegie Mellon University.

 Research Interest